Amid foreign crises, Obama takes solace in U.S. economic turnaround

 Obama made no specific reference to the state's governor's race, but he continued a pattern of criticizing Republicans at official events, blasting them for refusing to go along with his agenda in Congress and telling members of the audience who booed: "Don't boo.
 Vote!"

-Foreign policy challenges will retake centre stage this week when Obama travels to Estonia and to a NATO summit in Wales.
+Foreign policy challenges will retake center stage this week when Obama travels to Estonia and to a NATO summit in Wales.

 (Reporting by Steve Holland: Editing by G Crosse and Peter Cooney)